Wealden Literary Festival (Sat 29/Sun 30 June, 2019)

 Ahead of the event, Tanya wrote for National Writing Day about her reasons and techniques for writing about place.

-Field Notes from Warnham is a one-year collaboration with sculptor Will Nash at this mid-Sussex nature reserve, in an ACE-funded project for the Horsham District Year of Culture.
-My role is to gather notes on the flora and fauna through the changing seasons, work with visiting school groups, and collect also perspectives and stories from visitors to the Reserve; this will then inform sculptural works for the site and yield a display for the visitor centre.
+Field Notes from Warnham was a one-year collaboration with sculptor Will Nash at this mid-Sussex nature reserve, in an ACE-funded project for the Horsham District Year of Culture.
+My role was to gather notes on the flora and fauna through the changing seasons, work with visiting school groups, and collect also perspectives and stories from visitors to the Reserve; this then informed sculptural works for the site and a display for the visitor centre.

 “I’ve always loved the artist’s hut and never been in.
 Then today you appeared in the doorway!
 I felt your warmth and kindness.
 Just so many lovely words and pictures to enjoy.”
 Open Day visitor

 During my residency at Bucks Mills Cabin, I moved between books and poems set by the sea, my own thoughts about growing up on this coast, and the stories I collected from visitors.
 These words were set around me like a bird’s bower, inviting those who spent time with me to write as well: Here is a pen, I said, and paper.
 Write me how it feels: Here, now.
 In this way, we shared a while in the peace, effort and concentration experienced by the Cabin’s former owners, Judith Ackland and Mary Stella Edwards.